ELSA: Efficient LLM-Centric Split Aggregation for Privacy-Aware Hierarchical Federated Learning over the Network Edge: Proposed Method

 In the following, we first introduce a client clustering strategy based on Kullback–Leibler divergence (KLD) to address data heterogeneity and unreliable trustworthiness and communications across clients.
 Then, we detail the end-to-end workflow of LLM partitioning and collaborative training across clients.
-Finally, we present a compression framework aimed at simultaneously enhancing communication efficiency and safe guarding the data privacy during training.
+Finally, we present a compression framework aimed at simultaneously enhancing communication efficiency and safeguarding the data privacy during the training.